 One way or the other, it’ll negatively impact your company’s reputation.

 So, take this seriously.
-Training your employees to have better communication skills is a smart investment which you don’t need to shell a fortune for.
+Training your employees to have better communication skills is a smart investment that you don’t need to shell a fortune for.

 2. Stress Management